OpenBuildings/join-us/why-clippings.md

 We always try to learn new technologies, incorporate the latest best practices and try new things.

-We realise everybody has their strong and weak sides and we would help you learn in differents fields - from improving communication with others to latest terminal hacks.
+We realise everybody has their strong and weak sides and we would help you learn in different fields - from improving communication with others to latest terminal hacks.

 ### Our process